spiceai/spiceai/README.md

 ## Importing dataset from Dremio (using dummie login credentials)

-**Step 1.** Log in to dremio.
-You can use the following credentials to access the taxi_trips dataset
+**Step 1.** If you have a dataset hosted in Dremio, you can load it into the SpiceAI Runtime as follows:

 ```bash
 spice login dremio -u <USERNAME> -p <PASSWORD>